 The Life of Pi

 This can be elaborated to painted pictures and other forms of artistic expression, or to simply ask for a story.
 In The Life of Pi, Pi tells of his great and treacherous escapade from his survival on a small boat in the form of animal archetypes.
-Here he is avoiding the immediate pain of relaying of his own violent and inexplicable actions.
+Here he is avoiding the immediate pain of reiterating his own violent and inexplicable actions.
 He instead describes Richard Parker, the wild tiger character which arose within him and tormented him during his ordeal at sea, in the limited confines of a small craft.

 We’ve had several reports of those asking their inner children for dreams.
 Again, this platform of communication is open to the terms of our inner child who can divert us from an uncomfortable direct truth and lead us along with clues which allow us to slowly integrate a deep trauma, which may have otherwise been buried forever.

-One other way we can communicate with our Inner Child is with the Inner Child cards.
+One other way we can communicate with our Inner Child is with the Inner Child oracle cards.
 These cards have been beautifully created by Henk Meulendijks, he sends these card packs out from Holland with a nominal shipping fee, you can contact Henk here and arrange for a delivery.
 You can also download the PDF from the page to take a look at the cards.

 We use the cards by sensing into the intentions of our inner child and taking our time to intuitively select one of the 45 cards in the deck, allowing ourselves to consider the theme of the card and the corresponding content that we receive.

-It seems to work best if we imply techniques to our inner child and allow them, on their terms to relate what needs to be shared.
+It seems to work best if we imply techniques to our inner child and allow them, on their terms, to relate what needs to be shared.
 In return we can be receptive and to accept vagueness in the communication seriously.
 We can collect the clues ourselves as journal writings or drawings, paint the pictures given to us and give them pride of place upon the fridge or somewhere we can regularly see them for reflection.
 The key here is to not lock them away or slowly forget about them.
 Our inner child may be quiet, but they are always here, aware and sensitive of our presence.
 The more we creatively interact with our inner child, the greater the trust relationship we can eventually establish with them and once we’ve re-solved a deeply blocked energy, we have improved tools to communicate and interpret the subconscious.

 Click here to visit our Inner Child Workshop page to find out more.